-Thank you for providing the amended gaming ordinance for our review.
-The ordinance is approved as it is consistent with the requirements of the Indian Gaming Regulatory Act and NIGC regulations.
-If you have any questions concerning this letter, please contact Staff Attorney Austin Badger at (202) 632-7003.
+Thank you for submitting the amended gaming ordinance for review and approval.
+As it is consistent with the requirements of the Indian Gaming Regulatory Act and the NIGC's regulations, the amended gaming ordinance is approved.
+If you have any questions, please feel free to contact Armando Acosta, Senior Attorney, at 202-632-7003.